 Where you need to partially eliminate accounts, the steps are different.
 You process the elimination entries in a separate organisation and include that in the consolidated group.
 This is much as you would do with a manual, paper-based elimination journal.
-The other organisation could use the same accounting system as your main companies or (coming soon in June 2020) you could create an organisation manually within Calxa and enter the elimination amounts for budgets and actuals in that.
+The other organisation could use the same accounting system as your main companies.
+Or, you could create an organisation manually within Calxa and enter the elimination amounts for budgets and actuals in that.

 Whichever method you choose, you will be able to easily identify the elimination entries in your consolidated reports and ensure they balance.

 Reporting On Consolidated Groups

 All Calxa’s report templates – except where it does not make sense – support multi-company consolidation.
 Here we will highlight some key reports that make for good management reporting.
 Our blog Top Reports for Multi-Company Consolidations will show you some further examples of what you can achieve with Calxa.

 A full 3-way forecast or 3 Statement Model is an essential part of the management of any sizable group.
 Combining the cashflow and balance sheet forecasts with a profit & loss forecast gives the 360-degree view of the future of the business.
 In Calxa you can generate these reports for your consolidated group for up to 10 years ahead.

 Depending on your audience, you will sometimes want a chart to represent this information, sometimes a summarised report and sometimes all the gory detail.
 A good reporting tool should always give you this choice.